Yuen Yuen Ang

 Award-winning political economist - bridging East-West and shaping new paradigms for a disrupted, multipolar world

-At Johns Hopkins, Ang directs both The Polytunity Project and The Multipolar World & US-China Roundtables.
-The latter convenes experts across backgrounds in Washington D.C. to explore U.S.-China relations in an age of multipolarity and disruptive technology.
-She also serves as a Trustee of Thomson Reuters Founders Share Company, a multinational board overseeing the Trust Principles of journalistic integrity at Reuters, the world’s largest multimedia news provider.
+At Johns Hopkins University, Ang directs The Polytunity Project and The Multipolar World & U.S.–China Roundtables, which convene experts across sectors in Washington, D.C. to explore U.S-China relations in a tech-disrupted, multipolar era.
+She also serves as a Trustee of the Thomson Reuters Founders Share Company, overseeing the Trust Principles of journalistic integrity at Reuters.

-Known for translating complex debates into accessible insights for global audiences, Ang has been profiled by media across regions, including CGTN Visionaries (China), Die Zeit (Germany), Economy Chosun (South Korea), Ezra Klein Show, Freakonomics Radio (USA), South China Morning Post (Hong Kong), among others.
-Her insights are sought by international organizations, civil society, companies, and governments worldwide, with about 100 invitations each year.
+Known for translating complex debates into accessible insights for global audiences, Ang has been profiled by media across regions, including CGTN Visionaries, Die Zeit, Economy Chosun, the Ezra Klein Show, Freakonomics Radio, and South China Morning Post.
+Her insights are sought by international organizations, civil society groups, companies, and governments worldwide.

 Born and raised in Singapore, Ang received her B.A. from Colorado College and her Ph.D. from Stanford University.
-Her cross-cultural background grounds her global lens, inspiring her to translate across differences and shape a more creative, inclusive future.
+Her cross-cultural background grounds her global lens and informs her work across regions and disciplines.

 Impact & Resonance